Goca7/book-club-full-stack-project/README.md

   2. Admins must be able to edit book information like title, author, genre, and description.

-  3. Admins must have the ability to delete books and their associated data.
+  3. Admins must have the facility to delete books and their associated data.

 #### User Story: Related Books